drojaazu/suddendesu/content/entry/disabled-test-options-in-bakuretsu-breaker/index.md

 category: Disassembly / Analysis
 tags:
 - kaneko
+- debug tool
 draft: false
 ---

-Disabled options in the test mode menu?
+Oh, you disabled your debugging options in the test mode menu?
 We'll see about that...

 <!--more-->

 # Hidden Test Mode Options

-The normal Test Mode menu for Bakuretsu Breaker, a vertical space shmup produced by Kaneko in 1992, looks like this:
+The normal Test Mode menu for Bakuretsu Breaker looks like this:

 ![](img/bakubrkr_menu1.png)